Chen4549/skyfinder_test/README.md

 ### Conclusion

 In conclusion, this project demonstrates that temperature prediction from outdoor imagery is a quintessential **Deep Imbalanced Regression (DIR)** task.
 By addressing the skewed distribution of the Skyfinder dataset, I was able to significantly mitigate the bias toward common temperature ranges.
 The implementation of **Label Distribution Smoothing (LDS)** and **Feature Distribution Smoothing (FDS)** proved essential for accurate predictions in the high-impact "low-shot" regions, where standard models typically fail.
-Furthermore, by evolving the architecture from an image-only baseline to a multimodal framework—specifically utilizing **TabPFN** with compressed visual features—I reached a level of predictive accuracy that single-modality models cannot achieve.
+Furthermore, by evolving the architecture from an image-only baseline to a multimodal framework—specifically utilizing **TabPFN** with compressed visual features—reached a level of predictive accuracy that single-modality models cannot achieve.
 This highlights the importance of anchoring visual context to geographic and temporal priors in environmental sensing.

 ### Results Table